Yesterland Reminders of Defunct

 former Penny Arcade

-The Penny Arcade at Disneyland was reduced to a fraction of its old size, but the Penny Arcade at the Magic Kingdom was eliminated entirely.
+The Penny Arcade at Disneyland Park has been reduced to a small fraction of its old size, but the Penny Arcade at Magic Kingdom Park was eliminated entirely in 1995.

-Although Main Street is largely a mall for Disney character merchandise, there are still some opportunities to experience “attractions” by watching skilled cast members producing handmade goods.
-The candymakers at the Confectionery shop make tasty treats as guest watch.
-The glassblowers at Crystal Arts have been making glass souvenirs since the park opened, while the amazing glass artist in the back of the same store was a new addition in early 2008.
+However, there are still some opportunities to experience “attractions” by watching skilled cast members producing handmade goods.
+The candymakers at Main Street Confectionery make tasty treats as guests watch.
+The glassblowers at Crystal Arts have been making glass souvenirs since the park opened, while an amazing glass artist in the back of the same store was a new addition in early 2008.

-Main Street at the Magic Kingdom has one business that Main Street at Disneyland never had: a traditional barber shop which provides traditional haircuts.
+Main Street at the Magic Kingdom has one business that Main Street at Disneyland never had—a traditional barber shop, providing traditional men’s haircuts and many first haircuts for toddlers.

 line